QilongZhang/srswiki/v2_EN_FFMPEG.md

             asample_rate    44100;
             # audio channel, 1 for mono, 2 for stereo.
             achannels       2;
-            # other ffmpeg audio params
+            # other ffmpeg audio parameters
             aparams {
                 # audio params, @see: http://ffmpeg.org/ffmpeg-codecs.html#Audio-Encoders
                 # @remark SRS supported aac profile for HLS is: aac_low, aac_he, aac_he_v2
                 profile:a   aac_low;
             }
             # output format, can be:
-            #       off, do not specifies the format, ffmpeg will guess it.
+            #       off, do not specify the format, ffmpeg will guess it.
             #       flv, for flv or RTMP stream.
-            #       other format, for example, mp4/aac whatever.
+            #       other format, for example, mp4/aac or whatever.
             # default: flv
             oformat         flv;
             # output stream. variables: